BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 {: .notes}

-Similarly, if we assign newline character as the field separator, then each line for that FASTA record will act as differnet columns.
+Similarly, if we assign newline character as the field separator, then each line for that FASTA record will act as different columns.
-The first column would be the description line, and the remaining columns would be the sequences for that fasta record.
+The first column would be the description line, and the remaining columns would be the sequences for that FASTA record.

-In order to accomplish with option `-v` which allows setting a variable.
+This can be accomplished with option `-v` which allows setting a variable.

 ~~~
 $ awk -vRS=">" -vORS="\n" -vFS="\n" -vOFS="\t" '